I've just returned home from an amazing 6 week holiday to England, Wales and Spain.

 The concept: A mystical snake slithers past a dried out watering hole; magical gems from its' skin glisten like a beacon, sparking the fall of beautiful, thirst quenching rain.

 Here we see our final colour palette and preliminary sketches, and Lucy's baby boy, Forrest who caught the creative bug!
 We quickly provided him with a floor of blank paper in an efforts to try and deter him from painting straight on to the wet mural!

 A lot of the visual inspiration for the mural was taken from earlier visits to the British Museum.
 This 3000 year old Mycenaean Pottery decoration (pictured) and the Japanese repair-art of Shibori stiching (pictured) featured heavily, translating into the "sky" of the mural.
 I also found this killer article on an old German artifact "the Nebraska Sky Disk" in the National Geographic while waiting for my coffee that morning.

 The snake is a character I have carried with me throughout the last 2 years of my personal work, symbolising Change and Transition.

-Lucy's partner Aaron Carter is making a name for himself creating these stunning industrial fit outs in traditional old Cornish homes, as you can see!!!
-These "Do Nothing" holiday lets are food for the soul.
+Lucy's partner Aaron Carter is making a name for himself creating these stunning industrial renovations in traditional old Cornish homes, as you can see (pictured) !!!
+These "Do Nothing" Holiday Lets really are food for the soul.